Fleming-Society/Bounty-projects/README.md

 - Capacitive touch controlled lamp that can change the brightness
 - Three level brightness control, long press to turn the lamp on and off

-### Bionic arm brace and rehabilitation glove for stroke patients
+### Bionic arm brace and rehabilitation glove for stroke patients by Bhavy

+More details will be provided later

 ### Smart back light
 - Back light that also acts as the brake light